-- Notify members of each meeting, - Assure that any meeting of the Board is properly posted, - Prepare the meeting agenda with the Board Chair, - Notify members of agenda corrections, if known, - Provide each member with a copy of the minutes of the previous meeting(s), together with an agenda for each meeting, in advance of each regular meeting (and, as is possible, in advance of each special meeting) and as is defined by RSA 91-A, - Receive all communications addressed to the Board:

-a) present such communications to the Board, b) keep Board appraised of critical topics in context with communications addressed to the Board, c) ensure all communications to the Board provide an explanation for any communication the c) ensure all communications to the Board provide an explanation for any communication that may be redirected.

-See that all policies adopted by the Board are shared, Have such other powers and duties as Clerk as the Board may from time to time determine.
+- Notify members of each meeting, - Assure that any meeting of the Board is properly posted, - Prepare the meeting agenda with the Board Chair, - Notify members of agenda corrections, if known, - Provide each member with a copy of the minutes of the previous meeting(s), together with an agenda for each meeting, in advance of each regular meeting (and, as is possible, in advance of each special meeting) and as is defined by RSA 91-A, - Receive all communications addressed to the Board: a) present such communications to the Board, b) keep Board appraised of critical topics in context with communications addressed to the Board, c) ensure all communications to the Board provide an explanation for any - communication that may be redirected. - See that all policies adopted by the Board are shared, Have such other powers and duties as Clerk as the Board may from time to time determine.